Solar PV for Home and Business

 Quick Links to content on this page:

 Rooftop solar PV has become a cost-effective, carbon-free and sustainable form of electricity generation for businesses and households.
 Solar PV panels convert sunlight into electricity that can be used to power your house or business.
-Solar PV installations across towns and cities are also referred to as Small Scale Embedded Generation or SSEG, as each individual Solar PV installation is usually small in size (under 1MW) and is installed on the customer’s side of the electricity meter making them embedded across the municipal electricity distribution grid.
+Solar PV installations across towns and cities are also referred to as Small Scale Embedded Generation or SSEG, as each individual Solar PV installation is usually small in size (under 1MW but not more than 100MW) and is installed on the customer’s side of the electricity meter making them embedded across the municipal electricity distribution grid.

 Most Western Cape municipalities will also allow you to feed excess electricity produced by your Solar PV system into their electricity distribution grid and get a rebate against your electricity bill.

 Solar PV panels are usually mounted on the roof of a residential, commercial or industrial building - but can also be ground-mounted or integrated into a covered roof structure like a carport.

 A Solar PV system is made up of: